A home that experiences a plumbing failure will have damaged carpeting, drywall, appliances, furniture, stored personal items, and more.

 However, by following a few simple steps, you can take some precautions against the most common plumbing failures that occur.

-At A NO Dealers, we recommend three common-sense solutions for avoiding the most common causes of basement flooding in a home.
+At Disaster Restoration, we recommend three common-sense solutions for avoiding the most common causes of basement flooding in a home.
 These are simple additions that can easily and effectively ensure that you have the best protection.

 If your home is flooding due to a plumbing failure, groundwater intrusion, or any other cause, our experts are standing by to help you!
 Contact us by phone or e-mail today to schedule a disaster restoration quote!
 Our Alabama service area includes Helena, Birmingham, Talladega, Bessemer, the surrounding areas of Trussville, Pinson, Alabaster, Pell City, Montevallo, Gardendale, Pelham and nearby.

 Those black, rubber washer hoses (right) are designed for short-term pressure -- particularly as they break down over time.
 Turn off the water when your washer is not in use.